 Jack Flynn, MD: One of the things that makes it so rewarding to work with this group of orthopaedic surgeons is how much they enjoy just coming to work.
 I mean you drive home at night and you just realize that you had an impact that’s going to affect a human for the rest of their life.
 It’s so rewarding that even the long days seem to go by very quickly.

-Related Centers and Programs: Division of Orthopaedics, Hip Disorders Program, Young Adult Hip Preservation Program, Sports Medicine and Performance Center, Wyss/Campbell Center for Thoracic Insufficiency Syndrome, Limb Deformity Program, Bone and Soft Tissue Tumor Program, Spine Program, Foot and Ankle Program, Hand and Arm Disorders Program, Neuromuscular Program
+Related Centers and Programs: Division of Orthopaedics, Hip Disorders Program, Young Adult Hip Preservation Program, Sports Medicine and Performance Center, Wyss/Campbell Center for Thoracic Insufficiency Syndrome, Limb Preservation and Reconstruction Program, Bone and Soft Tissue Tumor Program, Spine Program, Foot and Ankle Program, Hand and Arm Disorders Program, Neuromuscular Program